steffaniasierrag/Optimization-Active_Set_Method_Python/readme.md

 # Quadratic Convex Problem Solver
-This folder contains Python files to generate, solve, and test instances of quadratic convex problems in the form
+This folder contains Python files for generating, solving, and testing instances of quadratic convex problems using the active-set method.

+Consider the quadratic problem

     minimize    1/2 x^T Q x + x^T q
     subject to  sum_{i in I^k}x_i = 1, for k in K
                 x >= 0

-where K is a set of disjoint simplices, and I^k form a partition of the set {1,...,n} by using the active-set method.
+where K is a set of disjoint simplices, and I^k forms a partition of the set {1,...,n}.

-The structure of the code is modular, enabling clear separation of problem generation, algorithm implementation, and usage.
+The code structure is modular, enabling clear separation of problem generation, algorithm implementation, and usage.

 ---
 ## Folder Structure

 1. **`ASQPImplementation.ipynb`**
-    - Python notebook containing the whole code with the experiments implementation included.
+    - Python notebook containing the whole code with the implementation of the experiments included.

 1. **`MatricesGenerator.py`**
     - Generates the instances of a quadratic convex problem.